klangman/CassiaWindowList/CassiaWindowList@klangman/README.md

 https://cinnamon-spices.linuxmint.com/applets/view/372

-If you like this applet, please go to the above link and "Like it" so that more people might learn of it's existence.
+If you like this applet, please go to the above link and "Like it" so that more people might learn of its existence.
 Also, the more likes it gets the more encouragement I'll have to continue working on it.
 Thanks!